• Link to X

 Since its independence, Kyrgyzstan established a network of standard practice in energy distribution with a comprehensive legislative agenda.
 People are underutilizing the potential for an increased hydroelectric presence as a larger kinetic energy source with geographically crucial bodies of water producing 5-8 billion kW·h per year and the country only using 3 percent.
 A more consistent hydroelectric grid is necessary for Kyrgyzstan’s economy to boost its agricultural sector.
 The government introduced the National Energy Program that assists in renovating abandoned hydropower plants and initiates constructing new ones.
 Additionally, government sectors have committed to actively work on the cultivation of Kyrgyzstan’s massive untapped energy sector.
 Along with a growing private sector and updated technology to improve the essential food and health infrastructures hydroelectric power in Kyrgyzstan will increase the capacity of its economy.

-Adam Townsend
+– Adam Townsend

 Photo: Flickr

-Why Is Kyrgyzstan Poor
+Why is Kyrgyzstan Poor?

-Kyrgyzstan is only able to export cotton and tobacco as the country has few natural resources desired by the rest of the world.
-While there are untapped coal deposits and a major gold mine in the country, there has been little done to take advantage of these resources.
+Secondly, Kyrgyzstan is only able to export cotton and tobacco as it has few natural resources that the rest of the world wants.
+While the country has untapped coal deposits and a major gold mine, little has been done to take advantage of these resources.
+Another factor that causes poverty in Kyrgyzstan is its severe lack of access to proper banking and financial services.
+There has been little competition between large commercial banks and the country has continued to rely on imperfect Soviet methods for accounting and banking.

-As a result of these serious issues with the banking infrastructure, many living in Kyrgyzstan do not have access to banking services, preventing investment and economic growth.
+Furthermore, the Kyrgyz Revolution of 2010 led to the discovery of high-level corruption in the banking sector.
+In fact, more than $170 million or 10% of the country’s assets, was stolen by the former president’s son.
+Due to these serious issues with the banking infrastructure, many people, particularly those in rural Kyrgyzstan, do not have access to banking services, preventing investment and economic growth.
 There is also a lack of services crucial to aiding entrepreneurs, such as credit risk assessments and bank loans.

-Akhil Reddy
+– Akhil Reddy

 Photo: Flickr